Master of Management Studies (M.M.S.) Program

 Throughout the fourteen months of the program, all TBM students are required to remain employed full-time in an eligible role and an eligible organization as described below.

-The Broad Center at Yale SOM reserves the right to revisit program eligibility and mission alignment with TBM at any point until successful program completion including, but not limited to, at times of transition such as changes in job, responsibilities, or employment status.
+The Broad Center (TBC) at Yale SOM reserves the right to revisit program eligibility and mission alignment with TBM at any point until successful program completion including, but not limited to, at times of transition such as changes in job, responsibilities, or employment status.
 As any change in an enrolled student’s employment may impact continued eligibility for the program, students must notify The Broad Center at Yale SOM in advance of making any such changes.

-Participants in the program must work in central or network office-based roles that impact multiple schools located in large, urban K–12 school systems, including school districts, public charter management organizations, and state education agencies.
+Students must continue to work in an eligible role and eligible organization throughout their participation in the program.
+Eligible organizations are large, urban public-school systems, including school districts, public charter management organizations, or state education agencies in the United States.
 Eligible school districts serve at least 15,000 students drawn primarily from historically underserved communities.
-Eligible public charter management organizations operate a minimum of five school sites and are located in areas that would otherwise qualify under the district size eligibility requirements.
+Eligible public charter organizations operate a minimum of five school sites and are located in areas that would otherwise qualify under the district-size eligibility requirements.
+Eligible roles are central or network office-based roles that impact multiple schools and that involve supervision at least one direct report and/or significant time spent coordinating cross-organization projects.

 Upon enrolling in TBM, students agree to the following:

-• If a student pursues new employment opportunities either within or outside of their current organization after beginning the program, the student is expected to proactively notify the TBC at SOM team of career transitions.
+• If a student pursues new employment opportunities either within or outside of their current organization after beginning the program, the student is expected to proactively notify TBC at SOM team of career transitions.

 • Students must communicate to the director of academic and student affairs at TBC at SOM when there is a strong possibility they will be changing roles and/or changing organizations in advance of making any career changes.